JeodC/Lighthouse/docs/modding/TEXTURE PACKS.md

 Everything about working on them follows from one fact: **at pack time Retro reads back only the indices** - which slot each pixel uses - and in-game the colors still come from the TLUT.
 Three workflows cover every case:

 - **Recoloring: edit the `_TLUT` strip and nothing else.** This is our egg example: the blue egg is sprite `ASSET_36D_BLUE_EGG`, and repainting the blue entries in its `_TLUT` PNGs green recolors the egg everywhere that sprite is drawn - a handful of pixels changed in total.
-The grayscale texture PNG never enters into it.
+The grayscale texture PNG never enters into it. **Sprites only** - see the warning below.
 - **Redrawing in place: give the PNG its real palette first.** The TLUT strip *is* the texture's palette, in order - slot `N` in the PNG is color `N` in the strip.
 Import the strip's colors as the texture PNG's colormap (any palette-aware editor can; GIMP imports a palette from an image, Aseprite loads one from a file) and the grayscale art snaps into full color for you to paint on.
 Two rules: stay in indexed-color mode, and keep the slots where they are - paint with the existing entries rather than reordering or appending, because only the indices survive the round trip.
 (A CI texture saved un-paletted at its original size no longer matches its manifest format, and Retro skips it with a console note.)
 - **Skipping palettes entirely: upscale it.** Resize the texture (2x is plenty) and paint in full RGBA.
 A resized texture takes the HD path below, where the image ships as true color and the palette machinery isn't consulted at all.
 For any substantial redraw this is the path to take - it's what the big community packs do wholesale.

+**A model's palette is out of reach.** The first two workflows are sprite workflows: the engine loads a sprite's `_TLUT` sibling beside its image.
+A model doesn't work that way.
+Its palettes sit inside the model's own texture data, addressed by byte offset from the display list, and the model loader never reads a `_TLUT` resource at all.
+Retro still extracts the `assets/model/..._tex_<i>_TLUT` entries, since they're in the archive, but repainting one changes nothing in game and nothing warns you. **For anything under `assets/model/` or `assets/level/`, upscale instead.** An HD redraw ships as true color and never consults a palette, which is why the big packs never run into this.

 ### HD textures

 Any texture may be replaced at **higher than native resolution** - redraw it at 2x, 4x, whatever your artwork needs, keeping the original aspect ratio (clean integer multiples keep the pixels aligned with how the game tiles the original).
 Retro detects the size change and re-encodes the image as raw RGBA32 with the scale factors recorded in the resource header; the engine then maps it onto the original texture coordinates at draw time.
 This works for every format - and since an upscaled CI texture is stored as RGBA32, HD redraws are free of the palette rules above.

 This includes the **font sheets and HUD sprites**: the dialog and bold fonts are sprites like any other, and the port resolves their HD versions through the same replacement layer, so a texture pack can carry high-resolution fonts.
-(For fonts in *language packs* - which replace glyphs at SD inside the pack itself - see [LANGUAGE PACKS.md §5](LANGUAGE%20PACKS.md#5-fonts-and-glyphs); an HD sheet at `alt/assets/lang/<region>/…` composes on top of the pack's SD one automatically.)
+(For fonts in *language packs* - which replace glyphs at SD inside the pack itself - see [LANGUAGE PACKS.md #5](LANGUAGE%20PACKS.md#5-fonts-and-glyphs); an HD sheet at `alt/assets/lang/<region>/...` composes on top of the pack's SD one automatically.)

 ---

 ## 3. Pack it

-Back in Retro: **Create OTR / O2R → Replace Textures**, and this time answer **Yes**, selecting your `bk/` folder.
+Back in Retro: **Create OTR / O2R -> Replace Textures**, and this time answer **Yes**, selecting your `bk/` folder.
 Retro stages every changed texture; the bottom bar's **Finalize OTR / O2R** button opens the review list.

 Before finalizing, turn on **"Prepend `alt/`"**.
 This prefixes every entry with `alt/`, and you want it for two reasons: